rock3tsprocket/bf-interpreters/README.md

 ```

 ### Running Brainf\*\*k code from a file:
-Run the interpreter with a file path as its only argument:
+Run the interpreter with a file path as its first argument:
 ```
 python3 bf.py <PATH TO FILE CONTAINING VALID CODE>
 ```